 Social media happens in real life

-So, back in 2015, this video from US comedienne Jena Kingsley was doing the rounds of those who worked in the world of social media.
+So, back in 2015, this video from US comedienne Jena Kingsley was doing the rounds of those who worked in social media.
+It’s pretty spot on.

-What if all those things we consider as “normal” online behaviour were brought into real life?
+What if all those things we think of as “normal” online behaviour were brought into real life?

-It’s a fun way to point out how these ‘normal’ behaviour online seems insane when you look at if from the perspective of “real” life.
+It’s a fun way to show how these ‘normal’ behaviours online seem insane from a “real life” perspective.
 It’s a lot of fun.
 We “like” what she did there.
 Thumbs up.
 Smiley face.

 Social media is full of intrusive junk that nobody wants or needs.
-But millions, billions gets spent putting it out there.
+But millions, billions is spent putting it out there.
 So, for brands, what is social media’s impact, really?

 What do people actually want online?